Preparing a home report

 While buyers can submit offers subject to a survey, they will usually have had one carried out before making an unconditional offer.

 - Find out more: how to set your asking price

 Conveyancing for sellers in Scotland

-Solicitors carry out the conveyancing work to ensure ownership of the property is transferred correctly.
+Solicitors carry out the legal work of your sale, known as conveyancing, to ensure ownership of the property is transferred correctly.